 Cost of entry: Free

-You’re told this is a free to enter competition where you have the chance to win big, but there is a big cost attached to it – your personal privacy.
+You’re told this is a free-to-enter competition giving you the chance to win big, but it comes with a cost – your personal privacy.

-Click 4 Riches will sell your personal contact information to the highest bidder which will result in you being bombarded with nusiness sales calls and spam emails.
+Click 4 Riches will sell your personal contact information to the highest bidder which will mean you get bombarded with nuisance sales calls and spammy emails.

 On top of that I’ve been unable to track down any previous winners, which is surprising because this competition’s been running since 2017.

 Click 4 Riches (or C4R) is part of the What If Media Group – a marketing company who specialise in collecting people’s contact details so they can send them promotional offers.